We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 The company may also have not trained the drivers or their hiring process may not have included checking if the person had the qualifications to drive and operate a truck.

 Holding a truck company accountable can be intimidating when they have their own representation.
-Ashwin is here to advocate for your rights when you’ve been harmed because of negligence.
+Madia Newville is here to advocate for your rights when you’ve been harmed because of negligence.

 Auto Part Manufacturing Company

 If a truck part was defective and it caused the accident, the company that manufactured the part may have been at fault.
-In this case, Ashwin will look into if their negligence is what caused the part to break down.
+In this case, Madia Newville will look into if their negligence is what caused the part to break down.

-With Ashwin Madia as the truck accident lawyer working on your case, he will examine the accident report and additional evidence to find out who caused the accident.
-Then he can look at how you were affected and what you need so you can recover.
+With Madia Newville as the truck accident lawyer working on your case, we will examine the accident report and additional evidence to find out who caused the accident.
+Then we can look at how you were affected and what you need so you can recover.

 The injuries caused by a truck accident are often catastrophic because of the type of vehicle involved.
 Some big rigs may weigh up to 80,000 lbs.
 When a vehicle of this size crashes into a car, it’s likely the car’s occupants will be the ones who sustain the worst injuries.
 It’s possible for these injuries to have permanent consequences.